Ocean Viking: The vessel

+The Ocean Viking was built as a Platform supply vessel and put into service in 1986 in Norway.

-On 21 July 2019 SOS Méditerranée announced a new rescue campaign off the Libyan coast, using a cargo ship, the Ocean Viking.
+On 21 July 2019 SOS Méditerranée announced a new rescue campaign off the Libyan coast, using the supply vessel Ocean Viking.
 The approach is supported by the Norwegian authorities, who have given the vessel a flag.
-The operation costs € 14,000 per day.
+The operation costs €14,000 per day.
 The vessel, which is 69 m long by 15 m beam, was built in 1986 to serve as a support vessel for oil rigs in the North Sea.
 It is operated by around thirty people (nine crew members, a search and rescue team and medical personnel) and can carry up to 200 passengers.
 It is faster and better equipped than the Aquarius.
 Onboard microphones and cameras will make it possible to record everything that happens on board and around the boat, in order to possibly prove that the work was carried out within a legal framework The ship, which will respect the ban on disembarking migrants in Italian ports is even banned from refueling in Malta.

+In 2024 French SOS Méditerranée president François Thomas estimated the cost for a day at sea for the Ocean Viking to be around €24,000.